I went to the University of Nebraska at Omaha and majored in music performance but eventually dropped out due to conflict with work at the time.

 I have a son called Nathaniel with my ex-girlfriend, Rachel.
 My ex-girlfriend and I broke up a long time ago because we had an incredibly toxic relationship, but we are on very good terms today and get along well with each other.
 I have an ex-wife as well, but she is not my ex-girlfriend and she is not the mother of my child.

-Melina is currently my fiancée.
+Melina is my wife.
 We met in New Zealand when she was 20 years old and I was 30 years old.

 Melina and I are currently in an open/poly relationship.
 We treat each other as primary partners, though we may pursue other sexual/romantic relationships as well.